neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/ContentDimensions.rst

 Neos provides a route-part handler that will include a prefix with the value of the ``resolutionValue`` setting of a dimension preset for all configured dimensions.
 This means URIs will not contain any prefix by default as long as no content dimension is configured.
-Multiple dimensions are joined with a ``_`` character, so the ``resolutionValue`` value must not include an underscore.
+Multiple dimensions are joined with a ``_`` character by default, so the ``resolutionValue`` must not include an underscore unless that is changed.

 The default preset can have an empty `resolutionValue` value.
 The following example will lead to URLs that do not contain `en` if the `en_US` preset is active, but will show the `resolutionValue` for other languages that are defined as well: